ChiefMateStarbuck/Website/content/posts/brown_1.md

 “Greens.
 You know, you’re really something.
 You know that?”

-Greens had the most puzzling look on his face, as if he was just given the task of writing mathematic algorithms to plot Daedalus’ maze, then after perplexing over the issue of what in fact was really going on he finally spoke.
+Greens had the most puzzling look on his face, as if he was just given the task of writing an algorithm to plot Daedalus’ maze, then after perplexing over the issue of what in fact was really going on he finally spoke.
 “Are you insane?”

 “In all honesty I’m not quite sure yet, though let me just get to my point.
 You’re a trip Greens you always have been.”